TraxDevelope/TwitchPlay/README.md

 # TwitchPlay 1.0
-Want your viewers to play for you?
-Twitch Play is the solution.

 Hello everybody, today i created a Twitch Play script.
 Hope this helped you and have a nice day.